getrailo/railo-tests/testcase-templates/regular-tag-based/README.md

-the "JiraXXXX.cfc" calls the index.cfm in the folder "JiraXXXX". to use this test case template, rename "XXXX" to your Jira ticket number and copy to folder ../../tickets/.
+the "JiraXXXX.cfc" is a Regular tag based Testase template. to use this test case template, rename "XXXX" to your Jira ticket number and copy to folder ../../tickets/.